Posted on 11/21/22 by Danielle Garan

-Meet up with your moderator ahead of time with detailed instructions about the objective of the research, specific points to consider, and any stimuli you might use for the study.
-In between the study, determine if the stimuli were effective or not so you can make the necessary modifications if needed.
+Meet up with your moderator ahead of time to discuss the research objectives, specific points to consider, and any stimuli that will be presented.
+In between the study, determine whether or not the stimuli were effective so you can make the necessary modifications.

-Imagine you’re the respondent navigating through the platform and you find yourself lost in a sea of images and text and couldn’t even find the right icons to click.
-You will most likely lose interest in participating too which is why how you navigate through a platform is a huge consideration when conducting online qualitative research.
+Imagine being a respondent navigating through the platform.
+If you find yourself lost in a sea of content and can’t find the right buttons to click, you’ll most likely lose interest in participating in the study.
+For this reason, a platform’s user interface and intuitiveness should be a primary consideration when conducting online qualitative research.

 Ensure that the software provider has security measures in place to protect respondents’ personally identifiable information and prevent it from getting leaked.
 Look for tools that include video blurring and audio masking, especially for highly sensitive studies.